 Online Casino Switzerland — licensed by the Eidgenössische Spielbankenkommission (ESBK) since the 2019 gambling law, Grand Casino Baden now offers a fully regulated online platform that accepts Swiss francs and Twint e‑wallet payments.
 The casino’s Swiss licence guarantees that all games are audited, player data is protected under national privacy laws, and a mandatory OASIS self‑exclusion tool is available for responsible gambling.
 While the site boasts a generous welcome bonus, it limits withdrawals to a maximum of CHF 5,000 per week, which may be restrictive for high‑rollers.
 Offshore operators remain blocked by Swiss ISPs, ensuring that only locally licensed operators can reach Swiss players.

-Online Casino Switzerland — [Casino] offers a 100% welcome bonus up to CHF 500 with a 35× wagering requirement on slots, valid for 30 days after claiming.
+Online Casino Switzerland — the casino offers a 100% welcome bonus up to CHF 500 with a 35× wagering requirement on slots, valid for 30 days after claiming.
 This structure reflects current Swiss regulatory limits on promotional offers.

 RTP across licensed slots averages 96.2%, with volatility classifications disclosed by providers such as NetEnt and Play’n GO.
 The OASIS self‑exclusion system registers approximately 12,400 active exclusions nationwide, a figure reported by the Federal Office against Gaming Addiction in 2025.